shundhammer/qdirstat/screenshots/Screenshots.md

 ![Packages View Screenshot](https://github.com/shundhammer/qdirstat/blob/master/screenshots/QDirStat-pkg-details.png)

-_Packages View: All packages of a Xubuntu 18.04 LTS installation.
+_Packages view: All packages of a Xubuntu 18.04 LTS installation.
 Notice that each directory contains only the files that belong to that package: /usr/bin only contains the chromium-browser binary in this view._